“I hate Auburn.”

 “I was just disappointed that one of the members of the family said something like that.
 He should be more politically sensitive.”

-Preaching to the crowd is pretty much the m.o. of politicians and campus speaking circuiteers and such.
+Preaching to the crowd is pretty standard for politicians and campus speaking circuiteers and such.
 George W. Bush opened his 2002 speech at Auburn with a Jumbtron-worthy “War Eagle.”
-Alabama wore Auburn jerseys.
+Alabama (the band) wore Auburn jerseys.

 Nine years earlier, Ronald Reagan got boos in Tuscaloosa for praising Auburn.
 But that’s just what the Great Communicator did—he called it like he saw it.
 And what he and everyone saw in 1984 was that Auburn was rising—they’d just won a national championship and conquered space—while the Tide was rolling away.
 But Reagan’s comments were confined to the gridiron, not “the whole school.”

-Kennedy eventually flip-flopped and said he was joking.
+Kennedy eventually flip-flopped, said he was joking and stuff.
 The apology call to then AU president William Muse was probably painless enough.
 But the photo he sent (which we’d love to see if you happen have a scan or something)?
 With him in an Auburn shirt and hat and waving an Auburn pennant?
 For someone who hated Auburn and would tell Auburn to its face he hated Auburn in Auburn, that had to hurt.
 Especially after the Tigers won the national championship.

 UPDATE: Ask and ye shall receive.
 Kennedy’s apology pic apparently ran in the papers, and TWER reader Mac Thurston clipped it out.
 I would have, too.
 It’s the most AU-kward photo I’ve ever seen.
 I’m pretty sure the “Officially Licensed” sticker thing is still on the shirt.
 Are we sure this isn’t a mannequin?
 What’s he staring at?

 If you’d like to help TWER keep on keepin’ on, click here.